CTSRD-CHERI/cheribsd-getting-started/README.md

 source code and an issue tracker.*

-This material is based upon work supported by the Defense Advanced Research Projects Agency (DARPA) under Contract No. HR001122C0110.
+This material is based upon work supported by the Defense Advanced Research Projects Agency (DARPA) under Contract No. HR001122C0110 ("ETC").
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Defense Advanced Research Projects Agency (DARPA).